-The Lassonde Entrepreneur Institute and the David Eccles School of Business announced plans in April 2014 for an incredible new building for student entrepreneurs and innovators to live, create and launch.
+The Lassonde Entrepreneur Institute and the David Eccles School of Business announced plans for Lassonde Studios in April 2014, with the mission of creating an incredible new facility for student entrepreneurs and innovators to live, create and launch.

 “This building is the materialization of Pierre Lassonde’s visionary approach to student innovation and entrepreneurism,” said David Pershing, president of the university.
 “His enormous generosity and this unique building will make the University of Utah the best place in the country to be a student entrepreneur.”

 Construction on the building began in fall 2014, and students moved in fall 2016.
 The students living at Lassonde Studios join the “Lassonde 400,” a unique community of students from every major and background.

 All current and incoming students at the University of Utah are encouraged to apply to live at Lassonde Studios.

 The Lassonde Studios is roughly 160,000 square feet in total.
 It sits near the heart of campus.
 The exterior design is inspired by the slopes and angles of the canyons along the Wasatch Front.
 The design team aspired to create an iconic building that would help attract national attention to entrepreneurial learning opportunities at the U.

 “We want to achieve something that has never been done before.
 We want to create a community of entrepreneurs unlike anything anywhere else,” Pierre Lassonde said.
 “The Lassonde Studios will help make this possible by providing all the space and tools students need to do amazing things.
 The University of Utah is now the place to be for young entrepreneurs.”

 Facts & Figures

 - Located in middle of campus (1701 Student Life Way, Salt Lake City, UT 84112).

 - 400 students live here.